-When you identify a person whom you admire, look up to and want to be like and who is in a job/career that appeals to you, make an appointment to interview this person and ask him/her what are the qualities that contribute to success in that job field.
-Ask about his/her accomplishments in life and the greatest lessons s/he has learned.
+Make an appointment to interview a person in your chosen field and ask her or him what s/he thinks about these qualities and if they apply in your chosen career.
+Ask which of these characteristics/qualities are more important in that career.
+Ask about her/his accomplishments in life and the greatest lessons he/she has learned.
 After the interview, decide which of the qualities you see most strongly in that individual.
-Write a Success Profile about this person to share with the class
+Write a Career Profile about this person to share with the class.

-Format: Your Success Profile paper should be 1-3 pages long, typed, double-spaced and in a 12-point regular font (such as Times New Roman or Arial) with one-inch margins.
-This paper should reflect your understanding of the assignment and why you chose this person for a Success Profile.
+Format: Your Master Student paper should be 1-3 pages long, typed, double-spaced and in a 12 point regular font (such as Times New Roman or Arial) with one-inch margins.
+This paper should reflect your understanding of the assignment and why you chose this person for your Career Profile.